jmtraver/jmtraver.github.io/lcmsr.md

 # Latent Curve Model with Structured Residuals
-## A Tutorial by Jen Traver and Patrick Curran
+## A tutorial by Jen Traver and Patrick Curran
 ---